Collingwood Hotels Database search

 Kearney 1855: N ; Hodgkinson 1858: N ; MMBW: Detail Plan 1283, 1901

 The hotel was rebuilt, probably between 1910 and 1930, in red brick with a tiled dado.
-The whole exterior has fairly recently been uniformly painted, creating quite a difference appearance.
-The current name of the hotel refers to a brand of beer.
-Rooms are available at $140 per week.
+The whole exterior was uniformly painted, probably in the early twenty-first century, creating quite a difference appearance.
+The most recent but short-lived name of the hotel referred to Goodhead, a brand of beer.

 Hotel:The Tote